This year’s tax filing season has officially begun, with Monday, January 27th 2020 being the first day you can file.

-This year’s tax deadline is Monday, April 15th so make sure to file on, or before, this date.
-If you need more time, you may want to file an extension.
+This year’s tax deadline is Wednesday, April 15th 2020, so get those W-2 and 1099 tax forms ready and make sure to file on or before this date.

 Getting a tax refund won’t directly affect your credit – but if you use the money wisely, it could help you boost your score.
 Put that windfall to good use by resolving negative debt from the past and paying down your current bills from the present.
 Both actions could help improve your credit over time.